Accessing Public Records

 - For computer-generated paper copies, $.02 per page for pages up to 8.5 by 14 inches.

 - For computer diskettes, $.28 each for 3.5-inch diskettes.

 - For compact discs, $.86 each for write-once CD w/case, $2.31 each for re-writable CD w/case.

 - For DVD's, $2.00 each for write-once DVD w/case, $4.00 each for re-writable DVD w/case.

 * Note: there are fees for copies of public records that are established by statute that may override the fees established by this schedule.

 While the Office of the State Treasurer strongly favors access to public documents and records, exceptions to that general policy of disclosure are listed in 1 V.S.A. § 317(c).
 Certain records are exempt from disclosure and include, among others: documents made confidential by any law, documents which are recognized as being privileged (such as medical records), tax returns, proprietary information and trade secrets, records relevant to active litigation, records relating to negotiation of contracts, and records containing certain types of personal or financial information about individuals.

 We will construe these exceptions strictly and resolve any doubts in favor of disclosure.

-If you feel the appeal response is unsatisfactory, you may file an appeal in Superior Court.
+If you feel the appeal response is unsatisfactory, you may file an appeal.